 Drugs related offences and child abusing are treated with severe penalties, which can lead to a lifetime imprisonment.

 Every full-moon day is a public holiday in Sri Lanka and No alcohol and meat served on Full moon days.
+In the hotels also alcohol will not be served, however, the meat will be available for in-house guests.

 Avoid drinking alcohol and smoking in public places, severe fines are imposed if found guilty.